 Where your employer fails to get your agreement and changes your contract without your consent, you may have the right to refuse to work under the new terms.
 Alternatively, where the new terms are impossible for you to accept, you may be entitled to treat the changed terms as a breach of contract and resign, before taking action for constructive dismissal.

 Naturally, refusing to work or resigning in protest are both very serious steps.
-You should ensure that you always take advice before resigning and our experienced employment solicitors are here to guide you if your contract of employment is changed without your agreement.
+You should ensure that you always take legal advice before resigning and our experienced employment solicitors are here to guide you if your contract of employment is changed without your agreement.
 If this has already happened to you, call us for assistance

 Contact us today for practical advice tailored to your needs.